msudgh/syncshell/README.md

 6. Submit a pull request

 ## License
 The code is licensed under the MIT License.
-See the data's [LICENSE](https://github.com/msudgh/syncshell/blob/main/LICENSE) file for more information.
+Visit [LICENSE](https://github.com/msudgh/syncshell/blob/main/LICENSE) file for more information.